WindoTech/light-server-pug/README.md

 ## Install

-light-server has much smaller footprint, compared to browser-sync, so it is recommended to install in project level, and use it with npm script.
+light-server-pug has much smaller footprint, compared to browser-sync, so it is recommended to install in project level, and use it with npm script.

 ```bash
 npm install light-server-pug